defold/doc/docs/en/manuals/html5.md

 > python3 -m http.server

 ::: important
-You can't test HTML5 bundle just opening `index.html` file in a browser.
+You can't test the HTML5 bundle by opening `index.html` file in a browser.
 This requires HTTP server.
 :::

 ## Creating HTML5 bundle